Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 • Business license: There isn’t a statewide business license, but many cities require businesses to obtain licensing before they can start.

-• Professional license: Certain services such as barbershops, accountants, salons, and others must be licensed before offering them in the state.
+• Professional license: Certain services, such as barbershops, accountants, salons, and others, must be licensed before being offered in the state.

 File the New York LLC Biennial Statement

-LLCs are required to file a biennial statement with the New York State Department of State.
+LLCs are required to file a New York LLC Biennial Statement with the New York State Department of State.
 The statement costs $9 every other year.

 File the Beneficial Owner Information Report